Physics & Astronomy 107 Grading Policy

 If you attend every class, participate

-in everything, just guess on the quizzes, Big Quizzes and final and do all the extra
+in everything, just guess on the tests and do all the extra

 it will get harder to get the same grade as if you had shown up.